 - Antisocial behavior

 Once a client is stabilized after a severe manic episode, therapy can and will become beneficial.
-Often, medications help to stabilize individuals suffering from depression and bipolar disorder so that therapy can be most effective.
-Regardless, the process is progressive and always changing.
-Under the direction of a psychiatrist, differing medications and therapies are utilized to give our clients the highest level of care possible.
+Often, medication will be used to help stabilize individuals suffering from depression and bipolar disorder so that they can better participate in their recovery and so therapy can be as effective as possible.
+Because every client’s treatment is constantly evaluated and modified as necessary to respond to his or her needs, the process is progressive and always changing.
+Finally, while Northbound seeks to minimize use of medication as much as possible, where it can be critical to helping improve the chance of recovery, it is dispensed under the direction of a psychiatrist, with differing medications and therapies being utilized to give our clients the highest level of care possible.

-Emotional numbness and diminished interest in significant activities can also be relieved by medications.
-This is important since family members often say that their loved one seems cold or spaced out.
+Sufferers of bipolar disorder often experience emotional numbness and diminished interest in significant activities (family members may experience this in a loved one who seems “cold” or “spaced out”).
+Fortunately, this effect of the disorder can be relieved by medication.
 Medications that enhance brain serotonin function may improve emotional problems co-occurring with bipolar disorder, allowing the client to engage with others more normally.
 Other mood-stabilizing medications that are known to affect dopamine and other neurotransmitters may also help people who experience mood swings.

-Northbound Treatment Services creates customized individual treatment plans for each client.
-The plans take into account needs specific to each client.
-A typical bipolar disorder treatment plan would include a well-rounded clinical and holistic bundle, covering medical, physical, mental, emotional, nutritional, educational, and spiritual needs.
-As with all of our programs the focus is on the solution, not the problem, and we try to simply provide direction and instill hope in our clients.
+Northbound Treatment Services takes into account the individual needs of every client we help, creating a customized treatment plan that will give him or her the best chance for recovery.
+A typical bipolar disorder treatment plan would include a well-rounded clinical and holistic bundle, covering medical, physical, mental, emotional, nutritional, educational and spiritual needs.
+As with all of our programs, our focus is on the solution, not the problem, as we look to provide direction and instill hope in our clients.

 The Family’s Role